Dental Fluoride Treatment in Alpharetta, Johns Creek and Roswell, GA

 Fluoride helps your teeth in a number of ways:

-- Help strengthen enamel of both baby and adult teeth
+- Help strengthen the enamel of both baby and adult teeth

 - Reverses the early effects of tooth decay